thoughtbot/superglue/docs/page-response.md

 - `StreamResponse` Used for [streaming responses](./super-turbo-streams.md#stream-responses)
 - `StreamMessage` The message format used for [Super Turbo Streams](./super-turbo-streams.md)

-[superglue_rails] and its generators would build these response for you.
+[superglue_rails] and its generators would build these responses for you.
 The following is for reference:

 ## The `SaveResponse`